tinacms/tina.io/content/docs/tina-cloud/faq.md

 It does!
 Tina Cloud can work with sites inside monorepos by specifying the path to your `.tina` folder in your Project configuration.

-If your repo isn't a monorepo, then there's no need to do any configuration.
-We'll look for your Tina Config at the root of your repo.
+If your repo is not a monorepo, there's no need to do any configuration.
+We'll expect your `.tina` folder at the root of your repo.

 Here's an example monorepo structure that works with Tina Cloud: